anabrid/lucipy/docs/compilation.rst

       {'k': 10000, 'ic': 0.0}]},
    '/M1': {}}

-Therefore one can straight forwardly program a LUCIDAC by writing
+This makes it easy to straight forwardly program a LUCIDAC by writing

 .. code-block:: python